PaperPrototype/Intro-Coding-and-Computers/3 - Shell + Compiling/Lecture/english.md

 Finally we have "linking".
 Linking takes files that have already been compiled into binary and "links" them all together into one program file.
 For example, it is common for the code for the "math.h" code to come already compiled.
 So rather than the compiler having to compile "math.h" every time, it can just link the binary version at the end.
 This saves a lot of time in projects with lots of code.

 Alright!
 Now you know how a compiler works!

+TODO
+- To stop the onslaught of click inside of the shell then click the `ctrl` + `C` keys.
+This "cancels" the program.
+- To clear the shell use `ctrl` + `L`
+- How the heck did this work?